JellyTitan/ErgoDonk-Zero/README.md

 ## Future feature wish list
 Theres some features that I would like to add if time permits.
 Open to contributions.
 * [ ] Plate mount stabilizers.
 Currently has PCB mount only, but would like to support both types.
 * [ ] Write a PCBA ordering walk through.
-I pulled images for the process with the Sofle Pico - but never wrote a guide.
+I pulled images for the process with the ErgoDonk Zero - but never wrote a guide.

 <hr>